 - Active Services: Run systemctl --user status pgmon to see if the malicious service is currently active.

-3. Review Network and DNS Logs Search your firewall, DNS, and proxy logs for outbound connections to the Internet Computer Protocol (ICP) infrastructure used for Command and Control (C2):
+3. Review Network and DNS Logs Search your firewall, DNS, and proxy logs for outbound connections to the Internet Computer (ICP) infrastructure used for Command and Control (C2):

 - Domain: tdtqy-oyaaa-aaaae-af2dq-cai.raw.icp0.io